shibataka000/teleport/rfd/0046-database-access-config.md

 ## Scope

+The initial implementation will focus on:
+1. Generate database agent configuration with samples;
-The initial implementation will focus on bootstrapping the agent's AWS IAM policies but we'll make the effort to design the CLI interface in a way which would allow for extensibility to support other scenarios (self-hosted, other clouds and auth types).
+2. Bootstrap the agent's AWS IAM policies but we'll make the effort to design the CLI interface in a way which would allow for extensibility to support other scenarios (self-hosted, other clouds and auth types);

 ## Prior art